Divyasri199/ContosoTraders/L200/Readme.md

 Azure's Computer Vision service gives you access to advanced algorithms that process images and return information based on the visual features you're interested in such as **Optical Character Recognition (OCR**), **Image Analysis** , **Face Service** and **Spatial Analysis** .

+With the Analyze Image API, Computer Vision can analyze the content type of images, indicating whether an image is clip art or a line drawing.

 ## Requirements

 - Microsoft Azure Subscription with required permissions.
 You can [create one for free](https://azure.microsoft.com/en-us/free/ai/)